Mfigueira/react-redux-blog/README.md

-# React Seasons
+# React Redux Blog

 ## What is this?

-This is simple project I made with CRA to practice React concepts.
-It uses the Geolocation API to fetch the user's location and determine with the current month if the user is in Winter or Summer season.
+This is simple project I made with CRA to practice React and Redux concepts.

 Based on lectures from Stephen Grider's React course.